A Tutorial on Extremely Large-Scale MIMO for 6G: Fundamentals, Signal Processing, and Applications: Signal Processing

 The authors in \cite{2022arXiv221115939Y} and \cite{10001564} investigated the THz XL-MIMO system with a UPA-based BS and a single-antenna UE.
 Moreover, the THz hybrid-field channel was considered, where the complex-valued channel response modeling scheme was implemented.
 A unified and theoretical DL-based channel estimation framework called fixed point networks (FPNs) was proposed.
 The proposed framework leveraged existing iterative channel estimators, where each iteration was implemented based on an FPN.
 It was shown that the proposed schemes perfectly matched the XL-MIMO scenario due to the low complexity and the scalability of other heavily out-of-distribution scenarios.

-In the THz XL-MIMO system, a complex-valued channel response based model, called hybrid spherical- and planar-wave channel model (HSPM), was investigated by accounting for the spherical-wave propagation and the parameter-shift effect among subarrays in \cite{[94]}.
+In the THz XL-MIMO system, a complex-valued channel response based model, called hybrid spherical- and planar-wave channel model (HSPM), was investigated by accounting for the spherical-wave propagation and the parameter-shift effect among sub-arrays in \cite{[94]}.
 Then, a two-phase channel estimation scheme was proposed to capture the features of the HSPM.
 In the first phase, a deep convolutional neural network (DCNN) was developed to estimate the channel paraments of the HSPM with reduced complexity and high estimation accuracy.
-In the second phase, the proposed algorithm explored the relations of parameters between the reference and remaining subarrays.
+In the second phase, the proposed algorithm explored the relations of parameters between the reference and remaining sub-arrays.
 Then, the channel matrix was reconstructed for the channel estimation.
 Compared to other methods, such as the OMP \cite{6847111}, AMP \cite{6566160}, CNN \cite{8752012}, and RNN \cite{8639163} based methods, the proposed channel estimation scheme converged fast and achieved high accuracy with 5.2 dB NMSE improvement and had substantially low complexity.

 In XL-MIMO, channel estimation schemes should aim at not only the NMSE performance but also the complexity due to the extremely large number of antennas.
-Several machine learning based channel estimation schemes have been reviewed above, and all these schemes achieve high NMSE performance with the low-complexity.
+Several machine learning based channel estimation schemes have been reviewed above, and all these schemes achieve high NMSE performance with low complexity.
 Therefore, the machine learning based algorithms are absolutely suitable for XL-MIMO scenarios to realize the low-complexity channel estimation.
+Note that \cite{LeiCE,[94]} are data-driven and \cite{2022arXiv221115939Y} is model-driven.
+As for an intelligent and efficient method, machine learning still needs to be further examined in order to be applied in channel estimation in the future.

-{\textit{{\textbf{Lessons Learned:}}}} In summary, five types of channel estimation schemes are summarized, whose major characteristics are given in Table~\ref{CE}.
-Compared with conventional mMIMO, channel estimation schemes for XL-MIMO should focus on near-field characteristics, such as the spherical wave.
+{\textit{{\textbf{Lessons Learned:}}}} In this part, we summarize five channel estimation approaches for XL-MIMO, detailed in Table~\ref{CE}.
+Compared with conventional mMIMO, channel estimation schemes for XL-MIMO focus on near-field characteristics, such as the spherical wave.
 Moreover, the complexity of channel estimation schemes in XL-MIMO is much higher than that of conventional mMIMO.
-Thus, we emphasize the low-complexity channel estimation schemes and machine learning based channel estimation schemes, which can guide further research for channel estimation of XL-MIMO.
+Given that channel estimation complexity in XL-MIMO exceeds that in conventional mMIMO, we highlight low-complexity and machine learning-based methods to advance efficient channel estimation design.